-In this tutorial, I will show you how to make a bow with ease.
+In this tutorial on how to make a bow, I will show you an easy fabric bow with tails easily.
 Creating bows for your sewing

 home decorating projects.

 Bows are a lot of fun to make.
 Adding a bow to your project, no matter what you are creating, will give a wonderful demention to a dress, pillow, or your special event as decor.

 You can make a bow with tails or just the bow it self.
 The tutorial is showing just one way to make a fabric bow, I use this method for most of the bows I make for my sewing projects.
 Scroll down the page for other bow techniques as well.

 - Fabric of your choosing the amount of fabric depends on how big